 When using online technologies, it is essential that children understand how to behave in a safe and responsible manner and also how to react when faced with inappropriate content or situations which make them feel uncomfortable.
-The need for a progressive, age appropriate e-safety curriculum is clearly documented in the National Curriculum for Computing which states that:
+The need for a progressive, age-appropriate online safety curriculum is clearly documented in the National Curriculum for Computing (England) and the statutory Relationship and Health Education.
+The need for a progressive, age-appropriate e-safety curriculum is clearly documented in the National Curriculum for Computing which states that: